hadley/adv-r/Subsetting.md

 ### Matrices and arrays

-You can subset higher-dimension structures in three ways: with a multiple vectors, with a single vector, or with a matrix.
+You can subset higher-dimension structures in three ways: with multiple vectors, with a single vector, or with a matrix.

 The most common way of subsetting matrices (2d) and arrays (>2d) is a simple generalisation of 1d subsetting: you supply a 1d index for each dimension, separated by a comma.
 Blank subsetting now becomes useful, because you use it when you want to return all the rows or all the columns.